Francisco Mascarenhas (governor of Macau): Early life and career

 Francisco Mascarenhas was born into the noble Mascarenhas family as the son of Nuno Mascarenhas and Isabel de Castro.
 He married his niece Margarida de Vilhena, daughter of João Mascarenhas.

 Two of his siblings had died in the service of Portugal against the Dutch in the waters of Malacca in 1606, but he himself did not travel to the East until 18 March 1622, when he, as captain of the ship São Joseph, accompanied the fleet of Francisco da Gama, great-grandson of Vasco da Gama, on his way to Goa as the new Viceroy of Portuguese India.
-On the way there, the fleet was defeated by a combined Anglo-Dutch fleet off Mozambique in July, and a bedridden Mascarenhas, who sat out of the action due to a fever, had to be carried ashore in the midst of battle.
+On the way there, the fleet was defeated by a combined Anglo-Dutch fleet off Mozambique in July.
+Mascarenhas did not participate in the action as he was down with a fever at the time and had to be carried ashore in the midst of battle.
 He and the fleet managed to recover from the setback and continued their voyage to Goa, arriving in the city on 6 May 1623.
 Once there, Mascarenhas was immediately assigned to be the governor of Macau.